Metro Toronto home values have been volatile since 2021, and are now trending downward.

 Our forecast inputs:

-While the annual real estate cycle usually favours sellers in the first half of the year.
-But if prices drop significantly between now and Spring, then sellers who waited will be listing at a lower price.
+The annual real estate cycle usually favours sellers in the first half of the year.

-Sellers should always consult a mortgage broker early to prioritise flexible loan conditions and reduce the risk of mortgage cancellation penalties.
+Sellers should always consult a mortgage broker early to prioritize flexible loan conditions and reduce the risk of mortgage cancellation penalties.
 Find out more about the benefits of a mortgage broker.

 Planning to Sell?
 Check out our Complete Home Seller’s Guide.